mia-platform/documentation/docs/index.md

-# Benvenuto sulla documentazione di Mia-Platform
+# Welcome to the Mia-Platform documentation

 ![Mia-Platform](img/logo.png)